 - What do you offer that is unique?

-The AdWords text ad structure is summarised as follows:
+The AdWords text ad structure is:

 - Headline 1 – Maximum of 30 characters (including spaces)